Car Insurance for International Drivers: Foreign License Coverage in the US

 Pincher's Pro Tip

 Compare at least 3–5 quotes before committing to a policy.
 Use an ITIN instead of an SSN if needed — many insurers accept it.
-A higher deductible on collision and comprehensive can meaningfully lower your monthly premium while you build your US record.
+Submit English-translated overseas insurance documents to prove continuous coverage history, and consider a higher deductible on collision and comprehensive to meaningfully lower your monthly premium while you build your US record.

 How to Build Your US Insurance History